-The Old Lahaina Luau takes great pride in presenting an authentic Hawaiian luau - an evening of traditional Hawaiian cuisine, music, cultural dances and island crafts.
-Guests will appreciate a genuine reflection of Hawaii's rich history, while enjoying an ocean view and sunset.
+The Old Lahaina Luau takes great pride in presenting an authentic Hawaiian luau - an evening of traditional Hawaiian cuisine, music, cultural dances, and island crafts.
+Guests will appreciate a genuine reflection of Hawaii's rich history while enjoying an ocean view and sunset.

-I can attest that this is, by far, the best luau that you will find anywhere in the islands.
+This is, by far, the best luau that you will find anywhere in the islands.
 It offers the most delicious and authentic food and the most well-produced and choreographed entertainment.
 If you only attend one luau while you're in Hawaii, be sure to attend the Old Lahaina Luau on Maui.

 Oceanfront at 1251 Front Street, Lahaina, Maui.

 - Guests are individually greeted with fresh flower lei, tropical drink and a personalized souvenir program.
-Premium open bar included through out the evening.
+Premium open bar included throughout the evening.